 26 June: Riots broke out in Derry over the arrest of Mid-Ulster MP Bernadette Devlin.

 29 June: 32-year-old Caroline Thorpe, wife of Liberal Party leader Jeremy Thorpe, died in a car crash.

+3 July: British Army soldiers battled with IRA troops in Belfast, leading to the deaths of three civilians.
 Also on that day, 112 were killed when Dan-Air Flight 1903 from Manchester to Barcelona crashed in the mountains of Northern Spain.
 There were no survivors.

 8 July: Roy Jenkins became Deputy Leader of the Labour Party.

 14 July: 5 speedway riders were killed in Lokeren, Belgium when a minibus carrying members of the West Ham speedway team crashed into a petrol tanker after a brief tour.
 One of the casualties was Phil Bishop, a founding member of the West Ham speedway team from before World War Two.

 15 July: Dockers voted to strike, leading to a state of emergency the following day.

 16–25 July: The British Commonwealth Games were held in Edinburgh.
 Australia came first, England second, Scotland fourth and Northern Ireland were 10th on the medal table.

 17 July: Lord Pearson proposed a settlement of dockers’ strike.

 30 July: The dockers’ strike was settled.